Maximize Style in Minimal Space: Small Front Porch Decorating Ideas

 The creative idea to use a vintage stroller to hold greenery really ramps up the charm!
 Consider also, the charm that is added by the sweet bird throw pillow and the vintage-look rug.

-Adding pillows, a garden stool, an outdoor rug and throw blankets turn it into a relaxing seating area.
+Adding textiles such as throw pillows, an outdoor rug, and throw blankets turn it into a relaxing seating area.
 This front entry just oozes with charm!

-The front door at This Is Our Bliss has a pretty wreath on it, but what really draws my eye is the way that the planters and lanterns are arranged in a pathway that leads your eye right to the door.
+The front door at This Is Our Bliss has a pretty wreath on it, but take notice of the way the planters and lanterns are arranged in a pathway that gives the illusion of more space and leads your eye right to the door.

 Leave A Comment